Nkd-hue/Enterprise-Hybrid-Identity-Infrastructure/README.md

 # Enterprise Hybrid Identity Infrastructure

-## The Merchandise Vault - Microsoft Entra ID Implementation
+## Novatech solutions - Microsoft Entra ID Implementation

-A complete hybrid identity solution for a fictional 100-employee retail enterprise with offices in New York, London, and Singapore.
-This project demonstrates real-world implementation of Microsoft Entra ID (formerly Azure AD) identity management aligned with NIST security frameworks.
+A complete hybrid identity solution for a fictional 30-employee retail enterprise with offices in New York, London, and Singapore.
+This project demonstrates real-world implementation of Microsoft Entra ID, identity management aligned with NIST security frameworks.

 ---